lueezzzz/DormMate/README.md

 # 📖 DormMate - a Dorm Management System

-This will be the official repository for DormMate - a Dorm Management System Web Application
+This will be the official repository for DormMate - a Dorm Management System Web Application tailored

+To access as a dormer please use the following credentials: testuser@up.edu.ph testpassword

+To access as a dorm manager please use the following credentials: testuser2@up.edu.ph testpassword

 ## 💻 Technology stack